XAMPPRocky/tokei/fuzz/README.md

 - `parse_from_slice_total` - checks that the language stats pass a basic test of reporting no more total lines than there are new lines in the file.
 At the time of writing there are low-hanging bugs here.

+With the two `parse_from_slice` fuzz targets, it makes sense to share a common corpus directory as they have identical input formats, e.g.: `cargo +nightly fuzz run parse_from_slice_{panic,total} fuzz/corpus/common`

 Potential improvements:

 - Cleaner failing test case output.
 The corpus files include additional data that is used to select the language type,